 2. Finger foods work well, ensuring lunch gets eaten

-The Non Adventures of a SAHM, @michelleleroux1981, @cre8casey, Magda Halliwell all prefer packing a variety of snacks rather than one main meal.
+The Cheeky Optimist, @michelleleroux1981, @cre8casey, Magda Halliwell all prefer packing a variety of snacks rather than one main meal.
 Doing sandwich combos cut smaller adding cut up chicken sausage, boiled egg, cracker biscuits, yogurt and fruits.

 @fennecfey does a ‘crunchy snack’ lunchbox with chopped up fruit or veg such as fresh mango, berries, apple, peach or plum.
 Adding a bit of protein and a healthy carb.
 Plain water is a MUST.